lukenvidal00/lukenvidal.github.io/index.md

 *The percentage is estimated, not real at all.*
 ```

-For more details :postbox: lukenvidal@yahoo.com
+For more details you can send me an email at: lukenvidal@yahoo.com :postbox: